 How to Play Chords on a Mountain Dulcimer

-The mountain dulcimer is a stringed instrument that is often referred to as a "lap dulcimer" or ...
-Learn how to play...
+A mountain dulcimer is a stringed instrument that also is commonly referred to as a "lap dulcimer" or an "Appalachian dulcimer."
+The...

 Note Placement in Sheet Music : Beginner's Lesson